How has Locata achieved a unique ability to replicate a GPS constellation on the ground?

 - LocataNets do not interfere, in any way, with GPS;

-- LocataNets can be set up anywhere in the world without requiring any license or regulatory approval (just as any consumer’s Wi-Fi router can be set up anywhere in the world); and
+- LocataNets can be set up anywhere in the world without requiring any licensing or regulatory approval (just as any consumer’s Wi-Fi router can be set up anywhere in the world); and

 In summary: Locata transmits in the Wi-Fi band, but it is absolutely not a Wi-Fi positioning technology like Skyhook, et al.